smartopm/open-platform/README.md

 `docker-compose run --rm rails rake lint:fix`

+#### ESLint for React linting

+`docker-compose run --rm rails eslint app/javascript/src

 #### Before a merge/pull request

-Before you submit a merge or pull request, please ensure that both Rubocop and the tests pass.
+Before you submit a merge or pull request, please ensure that both Rubocop, ESLint, and the tests pass.

 `bin/all.sh`